Experts Explain The Important Difference Between Physical & Chemical SPF

 What are the benefits of a sunscreen that combines mineral and chemical filters?

-"To get the ideal formulation, try a combination of both physical and chemical filters," says Dr. Fassihi.
+"To get the ideal formulation, try a combination of both physical and chemical filters," says Dr Fassihi.
 That way, you get the best of both worlds without the heavy, mask-like finish.
-Both Dr. Fassihi and Dr. Fabusiwa recommend La Roche-Posay Anthelios Ultra-Light Invisible Fluid SPF50, which has UVA and UVB protection, and is non-greasy.
+Both Dr Fassihi and Dr Fabusiwa recommend La Roche-Posay Anthelios Ultra-Light Invisible Fluid SPF50, £17.50, which has UVA and UVB protection, and is non-greasy.

+Also try Ultrasun Face Anti-Ageing Sun Protection High SPF30, £22.
+Brand founder Abi Cleeve chooses to formulate her sunscreen products with both filters to avoid one full physical barrier, which can be quite thick and coat the skin.

 Click here for the dermatologists' guide to sunscreen, including more of the most frequently asked sunscreen questions.